killthebuddh4/gadfly-go/README.md

 indicates zero or more occurrences of the preceding expression.
 The `+` character indicates one or more occurrences of the preceding expression.
 The `?` character indicates an optional expression.
-Unless otherwise noted, "number", "string", "number", "array", and "map", and "lambda" are understood to be expressions that evaluate to that type of value._
+Unless otherwise noted, "number", "string", "array", "map", and "lambda" are understood as expressions that evaluate to that type of value._

 ### Blocks